- University >

 Energy transition using Gießen as an example – the Kommun:E and FlexQuartier projects

-prof Dr. -Ing.
-Stefan Lechner, Department of Mechanical Engineering and Energy Technology, Technische Hochschule Mittelhessen -
+Prof. Dr.-Ing.
+Stefan Lechner, Department of Mechanical and Energy Engineering , Technische Hochschule Mittelhessen -

 Energy concept of Stadtwerke Gießen AG